dollaratbrp/optimus/README.md

 ## Constraints for loads building in the main process

-Here's a list of constraints that need to be respected by the loads
+Here's a list of constraints that needs to be respected by the loads

 - The minimal percentage of length that must be covered when satisfying minimums is set to **74%** (can be changed)
 - The minimal percentage of length that must be covered when satisfying maximum is set to **80%**  (can be changed)